 Insurance policies are a must for most associations, and providers have occasionally increased their premiums.
 This can lead to the HOA raising its dues to cope with the change.

-3. Reserve Contributions
+3. Reserve Funding

 4. New Projects or Improvements